Ahmed-elsayed-mahmoud/Donation-Platform/README.md

 - Donors should only be able to edit their profiles.
 They receive an error message if they disobey this rule.
 - Donors can see any organization and display its info, contacts, needs and achievements and donate to any need.
 - Donors can display all their payments to every organization that they have donated to.
+- Donors can send a message to the admin of the site.

 Organizations must include the following features:
 - Organizations should only be able to edit their profiles.
 They receive an error message if they disobey this rule.
 - Organizations can add/delete/edit their needs and achievements.
+- Organizations can send a message to the admin of the site.

+Admins must include the following features:
+- Admins able to approve the new organizations after checking their information.
+- Admins able to reply to messages that users send.
+- Admins can display all the donors or organizations.

 ## Setting up your computer